Introduction

 To extend the life of your vermeil jewellery:

-• Wipe gently with a soft, dry cloth after wearing
+- Wipe gently with a soft dry cloth after each wear.

-• Store individually in dry pouches or jewellery boxes
+- Store separately in dry pouches or jewellery boxes.

 10. FAQs